liviaalvzs/dockerized-microservices-playground/README.md

 ## Dockerized Microservices Playground 🐋

-A hands-on project to explore Docker by containerizing simple microservices, orchestrating them with Docker Compose, and implementing communication between services using Redis and PostgreSQL.
+A hands-on project to explore Docker by containerizing simple microservices, orchestrating them with Docker Compose, and implementing communication between PostgreSQL.